Ecohydrology

 environmental dynamics,

-but their roles in
+but the roles they play in

 integrated systems remains